jhammer3018/Husker-Analytics/docs/HierarchicalBayes.md

 ![image](https://github.com/user-attachments/assets/cf547e3c-2704-4baa-a79a-656565281c56)

 We can see that the values are all somewhere between the observed probability of success for an individual game (no pooling) and the average probability of success from all games (complete pooling).
-This shrinking effect pulls probabiliities towards the pooled average and away from the observed rates.
+This shrinking effect pulls probabilities towards the pooled average and away from the observed rates.
 We now want to consider the posterior probability of success if the 2024 team were to play one more game, based on the data from the entire season.
 We can simulate this with the following code:
 ```
 theta_new <- rbeta(S, alpha_sim, beta_sim)
 ```